 WROXTON WORKSHOP NOMINATED CHARITY

-This year the Wroxton Workshop is raising money and awareness for Autism Unseen, who without the generosity of donations would be unable to implement their campaigns, and autistic individuals would continue to suffer in silence and go unheard.
+In 2024 the Wroxton Workshop is again raising money and awareness for Autism Unseen, who without the generosity of donations would be unable to implement their campaigns, and autistic individuals would continue to suffer in silence and go unheard.
 Donations help support a variety of activities, including Autism Unseen delivering lectures and seminars, and producing display stands, flyers and promotional material.
 Fashion shows, award ceremonies, and adventure challenges are used to bring together special needs and mainstream pupils, which will help defeat the problems of social exclusion, whilst creating more awareness surrounding the difficulties experienced on a daily basis by autistic and special needs students.

 The current lack in the understanding of autism leads to a variety of problems, from inappropriate responses to poor services and provision.
 Developing an awareness of autism is therefore vital in building a better future for people with autism.
 Autism Unseen will be targeting schools, colleges and universities, to provide the younger generation, with more details on autism and to show them how to deal and respond to people with these disorders.
 After all – today’s youngsters are tomorrows next adult generation.
 By targeting this younger generation, we will also get our message across to the parents, and therefore to an older generation, that may not be fully aware of what it is like for someone to suffer from any of these disorders.